Originally published March 2013. Updated May 2020.

 If you are asking yourself ‘What kind of resin should I use?’, you have come to the right place.

-This is one of the most common questions I get asked about making jewelry and crafts with resin.
-There is no ‘one size fits all’ resin, and there are MANY things to consider when choosing a resin.
-I will walk you through how I look at the process, whether I am doing resin for myself or helping another resin crafter make a decision.
+This is one of the most common questions I get asked about art, jewelry and crafts.
+There is no ‘one size fits all’ resin, and there are MANY things to consider.
+I will walk you through how I look at the process, whether I am creating for myself or helping another artist choose a resin.

 Let’s imagine you have walked into your favorite butcher shop.
 You tell the meat cutter at the counter that you want a steak and ask what kind you should buy.
 One of the responses you’re likely to get is a question asking “What do you want to make?”.
 Choosing a resin is really no different than this situation.
 To be more specific, I would frame my response into “What are you hoping the end result to be?”

-If you’re a beginner resin caster, I cannot stress here enough that you need to start with an epoxy resin.
+If you’re a beginner, I cannot stress here enough that you need to start with an epoxy resin.
 Why?
-Relatively speaking, epoxy resin is the ‘easiest’ to work with.
+Relatively speaking, epoxy is the ‘easiest’ to work with.
 It generally doesn’t require wearing a respirator mask and tends to be the most forgiving of environmental factors, such as humidity.
 Epoxy resin also has the longest shelf life.
-I also like that epoxy resin generally has the longest pot time (approximately 20 to 40 minutes to work with it), so it’s great for beginners that are still fumbling and getting used to working with resin.
+I also like that it generally has the longest pot time (approximately 20 to 40 minutes to work with it), so it’s great for beginners that are still fumbling and getting used to working with resin.

 So you may be asking yourself, “What kind of epoxy resin should I use?”
 Once again, it depends on what you want your final casting to look like.
-Here’s a few other things to consider when choosing a specific epoxy resin.
+Here are a few other things to consider when choosing a specific epoxy.

-Are you trying to cast the resin into something, or are you wanting to put the resin on as ‘stand alone’?
+Are you trying to cast the resin into something, or are you wanting to put it on as a coating?
 If you want to place the resin on something without sides, you want to be sure you are using a doming resin.
 This kind of resin is a bit thicker and has the extra surface tension to make sure it doesn’t run over the sides.
 Know too though, that this resin being a bit thicker, is also more difficult to remove bubbles from.
 If you want to fill a mold or space with sides, you want to use a casting resin.

-So if epoxy resin is so great, why would I use anything else?
+So if epoxy is so great, why would I use anything else?

 Unfortunately, epoxy resin can’t do everything.
-Relatively speaking, epoxy is a ‘soft’ resin.
-You may have noticed that when you cast epoxy resin, you can sometimes dent your fingernail in the finished casting if you try hard enough.
-Polyester and polyurethane resin both cure very hard.
+Relatively speaking, it can cure soft.
+You may have noticed that when you cast epoxy, you can sometimes dent your fingernail in the finished casting if you try hard enough.
+Polyester and polyurethane resins both cure very hard.
 When fully cured, they can have the hardness and clearness of glass.
 In fact, both can be polished to a high gloss with a polishing wheel and the appropriate compound.
-(Epoxy resin may not withstand the heat produced by a polishing wheel and will turn cloudy on the surface.)
+Many epoxies cannot withstand the heat produced by a polishing wheel and will turn cloudy on the surface.

-Polyurethane resin, on the other hand, generally has fewer curing issues and there is a lot of options when choosing one, but you should know that polyurethane resin is VERY moisture sensitive.
+Polyurethanes, on the other hand, generally have fewer curing issues and there is a lot of options when choosing one, but you should know that they are VERY moisture sensitive.
 If you’re going to venture into casting polyurethanes, you need to make sure to use colorants specifically designed for them.

 So here’s my breakdown of how I use resin: